wso2/docs-open-banking/en/docs/learn/integration.md

 ```

 - Update the placeholders with the hostname of your Identity Server and API Manager servers.
-- Replace the `/api/openbanking/backend/services/accounts/accountservice`  URL with API from your bank back end.
+- Replace the `/api/openbanking/backend/services/accounts/accountservice`  URL with the API from your bank back end.

 Follow the above sample and configure your sequence files to connect the bank back end to the WSO2 Open Banking solution.